vitornegromonte/vnco.github.io/content/projects/_index.md

 ---
 title: "Projects"
-description: "All projects made by me."
+description: "All projects made by Vitor Negromonte."
 ---